The history of the GVH

 For more than 50 years we offer attractive public transport

 On 4 March 1970 the success story of the “Großraum-Verkehr Hannover” began.
-It is about people, who took to the street prior to the formation for a better local transport, about affordable fares, about the first joint timetable and the rapid expansion of the public transport before the Expo 2000.
-The continuous development of a more and more attractive service- and transport offer of the GVH is still ongoing.
+It is about people, who took to the street prior to the formation for a better local transport, about affordable fares, about the first common timetable and the rapid expansion of the public transport before the Expo 2000.
+The continuous development of a more and more attractive service and transport offer of the GVH is still ongoing.

 Milestones in the history of the GVH